42-stats/42-stats/README.md

 Follow the on-screen prompts to navigate through the different options.

 ## 🍰 Contributing
-I suck at Python, contributions are welcome!
+Contributions are welcome!
 If you have a suggestion for improving this tool or have found a bug, please open an issue on the repository.

 Additionally, if you would like to contribute code, please fork the repo and submit a pull request.